Yuri Milner: Personal life

 In an interview with Vedomosti in 2010, Milner said:

-In the past few years I simply do not have time for hobbies.
-I am even starting to forget what I was fond of.
-Such as in the past it was reading of literature not related to work.

 Milner is married to former high fashion model and contemporary artist Julia Milner (née Bochkova).
 She is interested in photography: during the 52nd Venice Biennale of Contemporary Art she produced a contribution entitled Click I Hope.

 Assets

 In 2011, Milner bought a $100 million home in Los Altos Hills, California.
 The compound spans three plots totaling seven hectares and includes a roughly 25500 sqft main house and a 5500 sqft guest house.
-The current tax bill is about $304,000 a year.
 The Wall Street Journal reported the price as $100 million, saying it was the most ever paid for a single-family home in the United States.
 The property is appraised by the Santa Clara County assessor at $50 million.
 Milner attends synagogue, but is only minimally religiously observant.

-Milner believes that the Internet will eventually develop into a "global brain"—which is often described as an intelligent network of individuals and machines—functioning as a nervous system for the planet Earth.
+Milner believes that the Internet will eventually develop into a "global brain" – which is often described as an intelligent network of individuals and machines – functioning as a nervous system for the planet Earth.
 He also envisages that the advent of the Internet of things and ever increasing use of social media will increase humans' collective intelligence.

-He published some of his ideas on humanity’s place in the Universe in a book, Eureka Manifesto: the Mission for Our Civilization.
+He published some of his ideas on humanity's place in the Universe in a book, Eureka Manifesto: the Mission for Our Civilization.

 Milner is among a list of people named in the Paradise Papers.

-On 24 March 2020, Milner published a fact sheet setting out his and DST Global’s relations with Russia.
+On 24 March 2020, Milner published a fact sheet setting out his and DST Global's relations with Russia.
 It included statements that he is an Israeli citizen, has never met Vladimir Putin, made 97% of his capital outside Russia, has no assets in Russia and has not visited the country since 2014.
 Also, DST Global has no investments in Russia and has received no investments from a Russian institution since 2011.
 In addition, in 2018 the Wall Street Journal confirmed that it had incorrectly named DST Global a Russian firm and it has corrected 13 additional articles containing the same error.

 Russian citizenship

-In August 2022 Yuri Milner officially completed the process of renouncing his Russian citizenship.
+In August 2022, Yuri Milner officially completed the process of renouncing his Russian citizenship.